shannonmoeller-archive/mtil/README.md

 ## Compatibility

 It's assumed that you're using the new shiny by including shims as needed for features that browsers and Node.js have not yet fully implemented.
-The tests used to create the support graph are generated atop [community ES shims][shim].
+The tests used to create the support graph are generated atop [community ES shims][shims].

 _TODO: insert compatibility graph here_